Most Famous Stadium in Madrid: Top 6 Picks

 Coliseum Alfonso is the home ground of Getafe FC.
 The capacity of this stadium is 17,393.
 It is situated on the southern side of Madrid.

-Since, its establishment only once a big game was held at the stadium which was the 2010 Women’s UEFA Champions League Final.
+Since its establishment, a big game was held at the stadium only once, which was the 2010 Women’s UEFA Champions League Final.

 4. Campo De Futbol De Vallecas